 There is nothing that can explain the rise of Christianity other than that it is true: that Jesus really did rise from the dead, and that there were a large number of people who knew it to be a fact and who were willing to give up their lives for it rather than go back to the comfortable things they once believed.

 What would our world be like if Jesus hadn’t risen from the dead?

-They were all introduced into the world by Christians, based on the principles that they learnt from the message of Jesus.
+They were all introduced into the world by Christians, based on the principles that they learned from the message of Jesus.
 None of these things ever existed in non-Christian societies before the coming of Christianity, at least not in the form that we know them today.
 You can say that it’s just luck and that they could have existed given enough time and the right circumstances, but the fact is that they didn’t.

 Something happened in the first century that changed the world by setting in motion the philosophical and societal underpinnings that allowed all these things to be created.
-It was the life, teachings and resurrection of Jesus Christ.
+It was the life, teachings, and resurrection of Jesus Christ.

 But that’s not just a hole in history.
 It’s also an aching hole in the life of every person who lives today who hasn’t yet discovered Jesus.
-It’s just that most people just don’t recognise it: that Jesus really is the answer to their every good desire, to their every noble ambition, and their most cherished hopes.
+It’s just that most people just don’t recognize it: that Jesus really is the answer to their every good desire, to their every noble ambition, and their most cherished hopes.